 Determination of Residency Status for Tuition Purposes

 Tuition classification is governed by state law (Colorado Revised Statutes, Sections 23-7-101 to 104 and 23-7-105) and by judicial decisions that apply to all public institutions of higher education in Colorado.
-Colorado Mesa University does not have discretion to make exceptions to state law.
+Colorado Mesa University does not have the discretion to make exceptions to state law.
 Although an individual may be considered a state resident for voting and other legal purposes after being in the state for a short period of time, the tuition law specifies additional requirements for classification as “in-state” for tuition purposes.

 Initial tuition classification is determined from information a student supplies on an application for admission to Colorado Mesa University.
 Failure to completely answer questions may lead to an initial classification of out-of-state for tuition purposes.
 A student’s residency status will be stated within their admissions letter.
 Students who identify that their classification is incorrect should contact the Admissions Office immediately.

-Students who are entering a Colorado university immediately after completing high school are granted in-state status if they:
+Students who are entering a Colorado university after completing high school are granted in-state status if they:

 - Are a United States citizen